influxdata/influxdb/monitor/README.md

 Statistical information is gathered by each package using [expvar](https://golang.org/pkg/expvar).
 Each package registers a map using its package name.

 Due to the nature of `expvar`, statistical information is reset to its initial state when a server is restarted.

-## Configuration
-The `monitor` module allow the following configuration:

- * Whether to write statistical and diagnostic information to an InfluxDB system.
-This is enabled by default.
- * The name of the database to where this information should be written.
-Defaults to `_internal`.
-The information is written to the default retention policy for the given database.
- * The name of the retention policy, along with full configuration control of the retention policy, if the default retention policy is not suitable.
- * The rate at which this information should be written.
-The default rate is once every 10 seconds.